Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Control Study on Post-training Decisions

-We evaluate the distilled models (AM-/QwQ-/Qwen3-Distill 1.5B/3B) on MATH-500 for benchmark performance and twin tests.
-Figure~\ref{fig:control_study_teacher_models} reports the results and highlights checkpoints with significant differences ($p \leq 0.005$) based on two-sample t-tests.
+We evaluate the distilled models (\texttt{AM-/QwQ-/Qwen3-Distill 1.5B/3B}) on MATH500 for benchmark performance and twin tests.
+We report results for different checkpoints during training in Figure~\ref{fig:control_study_teacher_models}; we report the overall benchmark (leftmost column), recoverability (middle column) and guidability (rightmost column) performances.
+Additionally, we highlight checkpoints with significant differences ($p \leq 0.005$) based on two-sample t-tests.

-\textbf{Results: Students mirror their teacher's recoverability performance.} Our results show that AM-Distill models show significantly lower recoverability than QwQ- and Qwen3-Distill counterparts after step 300, despite similar benchmark and guidability scores.
+\paragraph{Results: Students mirror their teacher's recoverability performance.} Our results in Figure~\ref{fig:control_study_teacher_models} show that \texttt{AM-Distill} models, i.e. models trained on trajectories from \texttt{AM-Thinking-32B}, show significantly lower recoverability than \texttt{QwQ}- and \texttt{Qwen3-Distill} counterparts after step 300, despite similar benchmark and guidability scores.
 This recoverability gap persists across all model sizes that we tested and also remains consistent at different positions of the reasoning trajectories (Appendix \ref{sec:appendix_control_study}).
+We highlight that these surprising recoverability trends mirror the trends observed for the corresponding teacher models in Table~\ref{tab:combined_math_results}.

-Our results highlight that correctness should not be the sole criterion for selecting teacher trajectories.
-Instead, other vulnerabilities of the teacher model should be accounted for as these may be distilled into student models.
-Our twin tests provide a useful criterion for selecting teachers, and can be combined with other metrics of selection.
+Crucially, all teachers are distilled using only their \emph{correct} trajectories -- yet the recoverability gap persists.
+This means that \textbf{hidden vulnerabilities of teachers propagate through distillation even when the training data contains no errors}, implying that vulnerability is encoded in the reasoning style, not in the correctness of individual solutions.
+Therefore, our twin tests can serve as an additional criterion for selecting distillation teachers beyond correctness alone.